Jeff Thomas (model): Early life and career

-Relationship with Peter Thiel and collaboration with Democratic researchers
+Relationship with Peter Thiel

-Thomas was reported to have entered a romantic relationship with billionaire investor Peter Thiel at the onset of the COVID-19 pandemic.
+Thomas was reported to have entered a financial relationship with billionaire investor Peter Thiel at the onset of the COVID-19 pandemic.

 The relationship was described by some reports as financially unequal; Thomas referred to himself as being "kept", citing gifts such as a $300,000 car and a luxury home.
-Thomas said he knew Thiel supported the Republicans and Thomas disliked that, but as his father was also Republican and he grew up in Texas, so he felt he could reach people who thought differently.
+Thomas said he knew Thiel supported the Republican Party and Thomas disliked that, but since his father was also a Republican who was from Texas, he felt he could understand people with opposing views.

 Before his death, Thomas reportedly encouraged Thiel to withdraw from politics and expressed discomfort with Thiel's associations with Donald Trump.
-Another politician whom Thomas criticized, was Blake Masters, who was anti-gay according to Thomas.
-According to the article "The Death of Peter Thiel's 'Kept' Romantic Partner Is Being Investigated as a Suicide" from The Intercept, Thomas tried to dissuade Thiel from his increasingly aggressive pursuit of a culture war — one Thomas warned was hurting their community: "I don’t side with him on a lot of political things, but I understand him."
+Another politician whom Thomas criticized was Blake Masters, who was anti-gay according to Thomas.
+Thomas tried to dissuade Thiel from his increasingly aggressive pursuit of a culture war, which Thomas felt was hurting the LGBTQ+ community.

 Shortly before his death, Thomas decided to work with Democratic researchers to push Thiel out of politics.
 He was approached in October 2022 by operatives linked to Democratic opposition researcher Jack Bury, a protégé and associate of David Brock.
 Bury was leading a donor-funded effort to gather damaging personal intel on Thiel in hopes of diminishing his political influence before the midterms.
-Bury's associate Ryan Kenney arranged a meeting at the Beverly Hills Hotel.
-On November 4, 2022, Bury texted Thomas directly about the ongoing work of reporter Ryan Grim (who later wrote the article "The Death of Peter Thiel's 'Kept' Romantic Partner Is Being Investigated as a Suicide" for the Intercept) concerning Thiel and Thomas, "Ryan [Grim] proposed at least having a conversation with him about what you're comfortable with having printed and what you want redacted.
-He's an honest journalist [...] and being offered the option to approve a reporter's final draft beforehand is super rare [...]
-But I pushed for that because I like you & I didn’t want you to be caught off guard.
-Your name will be in print anyway, so why not control it and be protected?"
+Bury's associate Ryan Kenney arranged a meeting at The Beverly Hills Hotel.
+On November 4, 2022, Bury texted Thomas directly about the ongoing work of Intercept reporter Ryan Grim concerning Thiel and Thomas: "Ryan [Grim] proposed at least having a conversation with him about what you're comfortable with having printed [...] being offered the option to approve a reporter's final draft beforehand is super rare [...]
+But I pushed for that because I like you & I didn't want you to be caught off guard.
+Your name will be in print anyway, so why not control it and be protected?".
 After a lunch meeting, Thomas was persuaded to cooperate.

-But over the time, Thomas reportedly became emotionally conflicted about the collaboration and distraught about the possibility of having his name appear in the news.
+But over time, Thomas reportedly became emotionally conflicted about the collaboration and distraught about the possibility of having his name appear in the news.
 At the time, Thomas' friends as well as some of his Republican family members had advised him not to talk, while Thiel encouraged him to move to Miami to escape the media scrutiny after hearing him speak about it.